kgiszczak/shale/README.md

 It allows you to parse JSON, YAML, TOML, CSV, XML and x-www-form-urlencoded data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML, TOML, CSV, XML or x-www-form-urlencoded.

-Documentation with interactive examples is available at [Shale website](https://www.shalerb.org)

 ## Features

 * Convert JSON, YAML, TOML, CSV, XML and x-www-form-urlencoded to Ruby data model